Prince George’s will use DNA registries to solve cold cases through new DOJ grant

 The leads ran out, and the cases went cold.

 But with this new funding, the county’s cold case task force will be able to spend thousands of dollars reprocessing those DNA samples against data from websites where users try to learn more about their family trees.
-Under the grant guidelines, the state’s attorney’s office and the police department can reopen cold cases for homicides or sexual assaults that are at least three years old.
+Under the grant guidelines, the state’s attorney’s office and police can reopen cold cases for homicides or sexual assaults that are at least three years old.
 Authorities have 120 homicides and 360 crimes of sexual violence to select from, officials said at the news conference.

-Bob Dean, the assistant state’s attorney embedded with the police department’s cold case unit, said their task force is already working to identify viable cases to reopen.
+Bob Dean, the assistant state’s attorney embedded with the police department’s cold case unit, said the task force is already working to identify viable cases to reopen.
 The team, he said, is evaluating whether the DNA samples are sufficient, whether the DNA sample is significant from an evidence perspective and if witnesses to the crime are still able to testify.
 They are also discussing the “vulnerability of the victim,” Dean said.

 “To do cold cases, particularly violent offenses that haven’t been solved, you really need a cooperative effort,” Dean said.
 “The challenges are immense.”